Post-traumatic stress disorder among athletes

 Posttraumatic stress disorder (PTSD) is a cognitive disorder, which may occur after a traumatic event.
 It is a psychiatric disorder, which may occur across athletes at all levels of sport participation.

 There is a difference between the responses of a PTSD episode and a normal response to trauma.
 If an athlete injures his or herself in a traumatic way, it is normal for them to go through some form of hardship before overcoming the injury.
 They may develop small flashbacks, have bad dreams, or feel like they can't get the traumatic experience out of their mind.
+Athletes may also have trouble with emotion regulation and developing coping strategies when they are under intense stress brought on by PTSD.
 There are many different ways to deal with the matter of having PTSD, with some therapy treatments including psychotherapy, art therapy or social engagement.

 An injured athlete could also have Chronic traumatic encephalopathy, which includes too much trauma to the head from practice and games.